gvazdas/svencoop/README.md

 ## Adding your own music

 Add more entries to the array "music_filepaths" inside loadingmusic.as.
-Music files can be located either in svencoop or svencoop_addon.
-The latter is recommended for custom sounds.
+Music files can be located in svencoop/ or svencoop_addon/ (you should place custom content in svencoop_addon).

 # Custom votes